Post

 }

-(3) Range predicates follow Equality and Sort predicates
+(3) Range predicates follow Equality and Sort fields

 Range predicates are filters that may scan multiple keys as they are not testing for an exact match.
 For example: